Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 CRYPT 8

 Duchess Dorfniya Dilisnya
+_____

-A skeleton draped in rags lies atop a marble slab in the center of the crypt.
-Hanging on the back wall is a hand­ some quilt that depicts a royal feast.
+"A skeleton draped in rags lies atop a marble slab in the center of the crypt.
+Hanging on the back wall is a handsome quilt that depicts a royal feast."
+_____
 The quilt is magically preserved but not valuable.

 CRYPT 9
 Pidlwick - Fool of Dorfniya

-A small skeleton wearing the remains of a fool's costume

-lies atop a stumpy marble slab in the center of the crypt.

-to enter the crypt. .Tlie slab in this crypt is 4 feet long (in- stead of the usua· 1 ,6 feitJ�ng/'rhe bones atop the slab belong to the fool sen:ant _of Duc. hess Dorfniya Dilisnya (see crypt 8).
+A small skeleton wearing the remains of a fool's costume lies atop a stumpy marble slab in the center of the crypt. to enter the crypt. .Tlie slab in this crypt is 4 feet long (in- stead of the usua· 1 ,6 feitJ�ng/'rhe bones atop the slab belong to the fool sen:ant _of Duc. hess Dorfniya Dilisnya (see crypt 8).

 Treasure.
 If the characters explore this crypt after summoning the ghost of Pidlwick in area K36, they find a small, flat wooden box on the marble slab next to Pidlwick's bones.
 The box contains a full deck of illusions.